 I picked up an Apple iPhone for my granddaughter.
 They are actually pretty cheap at Twigby.
 I was shocked.
 It was just over $100.
 Twigby pointed out that in their help section that an iPhone comes with many restrictions to help my daughter manage where my granddaughter can go on the web.
 She says that these tools within the phone work great.
 This is the extra mile

 I’m saving the best part for last.
 They also PAY their customers to recruit for them.
-For each of my friends that I refer, I get a $10 credit.
+For each of my friends that I refer to Twigby, I also get $10 credit.
 My friends also get the 10 buck credit.
 This is huge.
 I have them lined up!!!

 If you are ready to save big and get better service – in my opinion – (for what it is worth :) you need to check out Twigby.